openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. code-block:: console

     cd ~
-- The script oft-nn-training-data.bash extracts image values based on field data locations using input image landsat t1.tif and for the field data we are using training.txt.
+- The script oft-nn-training-data.bash extracts image values based on field data locations using input image :code:`landsat_t1.tif` and for the field data we are using training.txt.
 Let’s take a closer look at our output values for nn head values for nn
-        oft−nn−training−data.bash −i landsat t1.tif −f training.txt −x 2 −y 3
+        oft−nn−training−data.bash −i landsat_t1.tif −f training.txt −x 2 −y 3
           1 730785 −2456134 1.00 730785.00 −2456134.00 52.00 24.00 24.00
  51.00 65.00 128.00 29.00
  2 730785 −2455134 2.00 730785.00 −2455134.00 59.00 27.00 34.00 47.00 82.00 132.00 46.00